 After that, the path followed a lot of forest roads.
 Many of these were rocky and unpleasant.
 Toward the end of the day, though, it changed back to singletrack in the woods.
 Ahhh!

-Tonight we’re camped by a burbling brook and some very scenic power lines.
+Tonight we’re camped by a burbling brook – nice! – and some very “scenic” power lines.
 Ed moved all of the old cow pies out of the way so we could set up our tent in a poo-free zone.
 (If I haven’t mentioned it yet, this trail is full of cow pies!)

 The night is chilly again, so we cleaned up and ate quickly so we could dive into the tent and warm up under our sleeping quilts.